Byron-Cleo/byron-react-interview-test/README.md

 ### `yarn start`

--The commanf runs the app in the development mode.
+-The command runs the app in the development mode.
 Hence by opening -Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 4. To buid the app for production, you can run:

 ### `yarn build`

--This commonad builds the app for production to the `build` folder.\
+-This command builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.
 - Then finally the app is ready for production and  is ready to be deployed!